ska-sa/katgpucbf/misc/xbgpu/README.md

 ibverbs
 Need to include as submodule as we are using custom C++ code for performance, not the python wrappings Submodule is included in 3rdparty folder
+Wraps C++ code in python susing pybind11.
+If you want to understand more go to: https://pybind11.readthedocs.io/en/stable/basics.html, however its quite complicated.
+Avoid the C++ code until you are ready.